dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 # Achievement

-Thanks to the batch norm for the first time the ImageNet exceeding the accuracy of human raters, and we stepped the era where machine learning started to classify images better than humans.
+Thanks to the batch norm for the first time the ImageNet exceeded the accuracy of human raters, and stepped the era where machine learning started to classify images better than humans (for the particular classification task).

 # How it works?